 If A/B test variations have unique URLs or URL query parameters, you can use the “visited URL” filter and search for users who visited those specific page URLs accordingly at some point in their session.

 If a button or text field (CSS selector) only appears in certain tests, you can search for “clicked” or “changed” behaviors on those selectors.
 This use-case will only work for engagements with those selectors - people who clicked or changed the selectors but not necessarily anyone who saw those selectors in their experience.
 If you’re concerned about the volume of users who saw those selectors (vs. actually engaged with them) please refer to the Watched Element use case below.

 In this use case, a Watched Element may be used to indicate that users saw (but did not necessarily click, type or otherwise interact with) a selector in your environment.
 If understanding the behavior of users who saw (or did not see) an element on your site that was unique to a test would be helpful information, this approach to A/B testing might be for you.

-When using Watched Elements to assess A/B tests, it may also be helpful to open multiple tabs and compare a search for users who saw the Watched Element to users who did not see the Watched Element, to the “Everyone” segment, or to another “control” population that fits your use case.
+When using Watched Elements to assess A/B tests, it may also be helpful compare a Segment of users who saw the Watched Element to users who did not see the Watched Element or to another control population that fits your use case.

 Code Change Required